 - 7:50 a.m.
-Middle school entry and K-5 drop off supervision begins 8:10 a.m.
-Tardy bell rings; classes begin 2:55-3:10 p.m.
-Dismissal process Office Hours: Monday-Friday, 7:00am-4:00pm - 2.
-Supervision is provided for students from 8:00 a.m. to 3:15 p.m., M/W/Th/F, and from 8:00am 2:15 pm on Tuesdays.
+Middle school entry and PK-5 drop off supervision begins 8:10 a.m.
+Tardy bell rings; classes begin 3:05 p.m.
+Dismissal process/Carline Office Hours: Monday-Friday, 7:00am-4:00pm - 2.
+Supervision is provided for students from 7:50 a.m. to 3:10 p.m., M/W/Th/F, and from 7:50am 2:10 pm on Tuesdays.
 For safety, it is recommended that children neither arrive earlier nor leave later than these times on school days.
 Exceptions to this time include students coming to Extended Care, students who are meeting with teachers, or who are involved in before or after school programs.
 It is assumed that parents will make arrangements to pick-up their children at the appropriate time.
 Students should gather at the doors at the front of the building as they arrive in the morning.
 Before and after school Extended Care is available daily. - 3.
 Children who have not been picked up by their parents from the car line will be taken to Extended Care for supervision. - 4.
 Please note: Students who are involved in extra-academic activities, e.g. CYO sports, need to arrange their transportation to arrive 5 minutes before the practice or other activity, and be picked up no more than 5 minutes after the end of the practice or activity.
 Students may not stay at school (unless they are in Extended Care) between the time school is dismissed and the activity/practice begins. - 5.
-While one campus, OLL students must be supervised by OLL employees, unless they are participants in an approved before or after-school activity. - F. Electronic Information/Communications (Also see Electronic Policy under Discipline) - 1.
+While on campus, OLL students must be supervised by OLL employees, unless they are participants in an approved before or after-school activity. - F. Electronic Information/Communications (Also see Electronic Policy under Discipline) - 1.
 The mission of Our Lady of the Lake Catholic School is to educate students to become self-directed, continuous learners and ethical, responsible, citizens prepared to meet the increasing challenges of a global, technological society.
-In addition, the school believes that technology should be used as a vehicle of communication, analysis, and research in light of Catholic values and moral decision- making. - 2.
+In addition, the school believes that technology should be used as a vehicle of communication, analysis, and research in light of Catholic values and moral decision- making.
+This

+- includes parents. - 2.
 Therefore, the school is committed to the integration and effective use of current and future technology to further the educational mission of the school and the Church's mission of spreading the Gospel to all people.
-The United States Conference of Catholic Bishops have supported the use of technology as a means of evangelization.

-- Telecommunications, electronic information sources and networked services significantly alter the information landscape for schools by opening classrooms to a broader array of resources.
-Electronic information research skills are now fundamental to the preparation of citizens and future employees. - 4.
-Access to telecommunications will enable students to explore thousands of libraries, databases, and bulletin boards while exchanging messages with people throughout the world.
+The United States Conference of Catholic Bishops have supported the use of technology as a means of evangelization. - 3.
+Electronic information, research skills are now fundamental to the preparation of citizens and future employees. - 4.
+Access to advanced technology will enable students to explore thousands of media, databases, platforms, and bulletin boards while exchanging messages with people throughout the world.
 The school believes that the benefits to students from access in the form of information resources and opportunities for collaboration is critically important for learning.